 Tuition and fees are subject to change by action of the Board of Trustees of Bucks County Community College.

-Tuition and fees are due, in full, each semester on or before registration.
 In addition to the tuition and fees listed below, some courses or majors require additional expenditures for travel, supplies, materials, performance tickets, and the like.
 Additional expenses are shown with the course description where applicable.